 I usually have several different kinds of cheese on hand and the perfect touch on top of the casserole was a little finely grated cheese, abut 1/4 cup of gouda or provolone and the same amount of finely grated cheddar.
 The combo gave the casserole such a beautiful flavor and color.
 You can use whatever kind of cheese you want or have on hand, as long as its something that melts well.

 When this comes out of the oven, the sauce will be thin…no worries, it will thicken up as it cools down from molten lava hot to a servable temperature.
 Just dish out the shells, then dish a good spoonful of the sauce over the top.
 The dish should serve five to six, three to four shells per person (they’re rich) but I’d take that with a grain of salt – if your family loves these as much as we do…you might want to make more.
+A lot more!
 Serve with a simple salad on the side, maybe with my Louisiana Sensation Salad Dressing.

 Saving Money on Creamy Cajun Stuffed Shells: